AivanF/Translinguer/ReadMe.md

 ### General methods

 ### `__init__`
-- `languages: List[str], optional` – generally there is no need to set this manually
+- `languages: List[str], optional` – generally there is no need to set this manually.
 - `lang_mapper: LangRenamer = Dict[str, str], optional` – allows
   to have different language names in source tables and raw/result files.
   Defaults to `ProxyDict` which stores nothing and simply returns given key as a value.